 - Virtual tours – using Google Earth, take the class on a virtual geography lesson.
 As well as that, some museums also offer up online tours which allow you to go on a road trip without leaving the building.

 - Video and sound editing – teach kids basic image, sound and video editing is a fantastic breakthrough into future-focused creativity.
 There are several software products available which can help teachers work on fun projects with the whole class.
 Get them to edit the videos or images with you.
-A few fun products to start with are GIMP (free photo editor), Lightworks (free video editor) and Audacity (free audio editor).
+A few fun products to start with are GIMP (free photo editor), and Audacity (free audio editor).
 For a great overview of video editing software options, have a look here.

 Getting students involved isn’t always an easy feat and the functions of an interactive whiteboard create a dynamic education space.
 And although it may seem like an object of pure utility, the benefits that come with it are far reaching when you consider student participation.